PascalBod/lm-vm/README.md

 Select the **Layouts** tab.
 Add the layout for your keyboard, and remove the existing **English (US)** layout.
 Close the window.

 Double click on the **Install Linux Mint** icon.
-Following information or selections can be provided, when required for:
+Provide following information or selections, when required for:
 * Language: English
 * Keyboard layout: the one for your keyboard
 * Install multimedia codecs